 Belly Dance and Occupational Therapy are Lynette’s passions and she’s excited to be integrating them!

-Check out more about Lynette at her website linked below!
+Check out more about Lynette at her website!

 Sammie is a belly dance instructor and performer on the island of Oahu.
 She directs anywhere from 2-5 performance troupes in a given season, and has had the honor of serving as MEDAH President from 2019-2021.